EDUCBA

 How to modify/alter the Table?

 Here we have the facility to alter or modify the existing attributes of the Table.
-With the help of “alter” functionality, we can change the column name, add the column, drop the column, change the column name, replace the column.
+With the help of the “alter” functionality, we can change the column name, add the column, drop the column, change the column name, and replace the column.

-We can alter the below Table attributes
+We can alter the below Table attributes.

 1. Alter/ rename the tablename